-Nathaniel Nyok is the founder and president of the Ambassadors for Change: The Nathaniel Chol Nyok Foundation—a not-for-profit organization dedicated to educating young South Sudanese in Africa.
-Mr. Nyok, a diplomat, a humanitarian and a motivational speaker, holds a Bachelor’s degree in International Affairs from Kennesaw State University in Atlanta, Georgia and a Master’s degree in Diplomacy and International Relations from Seton Hall University in South Orange, New Jersey.
+Nathaniel Nyok is the founder and president of the Ambassadors for Change: The Nathaniel Chol Nyok Foundation—a not-for-profit organization dedicated to building a high school in South Sudan.
+Mr. Nyok, who is a diplomat, a humanitarian and a motivational speaker, holds a Bachelor’s degree in International Affairs from Kennesaw State University in Atlanta, Georgia and a Master’s degree in Diplomacy and International Relations from Seton Hall University in South Orange, New Jersey.

-A former legislative intern at the United States Senate with the Office of Senator Johnny Isakson (R-GA) and Humanitarian and Advocacy Intern at Save the Children, Mr. Nyok is an activist on Sudan’s, refugee issues and Africa-related human rights and political issues in Washington, DC.
+A former legislative intern at the United States Senate with the Office of Senator Johnny Isakson (R-GA) and a former humanitarian and advocacy intern at Save the Children, Mr. Nyok is an activist on the Sudans, refugee rights, human rights and Africa in Washington, D.C.